 On her death, her husband Patrick Finnegan told their five children the story and asked if they wanted to pursue it.
 While they thought that Battle would have found them by then if he was searching, the family made the decision not to press the matter further.

-When Battle took the DNA this year, however, he was linked to a first cousin of his own in March.
+When Battle took the DNA in 2017, however, he was linked to a first cousin of his own in March.

 “We’ve been looking for you,” the cousin told him, the opening line to an email that Battle had always dreamed of reading.